patrick-steele-idem/async-config/README.md

 The `options` argument supports the following properties:

 - __environment:__ The value of the environment variable (defaults to `process.env.NODE_ENV` or `development`)
-- __configs:__ A function that can be used to modify the default load order
+- __sources:__ A function that can be used to modify the default load order
 - __defaults:__ An array of objects/paths that will be prepended to the load order
 - __overrides:__ An array of objects/paths that will be appended to the load order
 - __protocols:__ An object where each name is the protocol name and the value is a resolver `function` (see the [shortstop](https://github.com/krakenjs/shortstop) docs for more details)